 "Deutsche Bahn" (German Rail) connects all the larger and many of the smaller towns locally, regionally and long-distance.
 "Deutsche Bahn" has a lot of special offers and deals.
 With the "BahnCard 50" and the "BahnCard 25" you can save 50% or 25% on the standard price of any ticket for a whole year.
 Furthermore, there are special discounts for groups and advance bookings.
 Buy your ticket before you get on the train.
-You can purchase tickets online, or there are ticket machines or ticket offices at the station.
-If you are in a hurry you can buy your ticket from the ticket collector on long-distance trains.
-But this is more expensive.
-Please note: on local, regional and "S-Bahn" trains you have to buy your ticket before you enter the train.
+You can purchase tickets online, in the Deutsche Bahn app, at ticket machines or at ticket offices at the station.
+It is no longer possible to buy tickets on trains.
 Make sure you always have a valid ticket.
 There are ticket inspections on trains and buses, and travelling without a valid ticket (“Schwarzfahren” – fare dodging) might prove expensive.
-If you are embarking on a longer journey, particularly at the weekend, you should reserve a seat.
-On some routes the trains get very full.
+If you are embarking on a longer journey, particularly at the weekend, it might make sense to reserve a seat as some trains and routes can become very full.

 Some airlines offer special rates on certain routes.
-You may well be able to fly to other European countries very reasonably, and even within Germany air travel may be cheaper than rail travel.
-However, on domestic routes you may not save time if you add the time spent getting to the airport and waiting for the flight.
+You may be able to fly to other European countries at very reasonable fares and even within Germany air travel may be cheaper than rail travel.
+However, on domestic routes, you may not save time if you add the time spent getting to the airport and waiting for the flight.
 Most large towns have good connections to the nearest airports by public transport.

 "Deutsche Telekom" operates the telephone service in Germany.
-Apart from Deutsche Telekom there are now numerous other providers which might be more reasonable.
-Most firms offer various options and services, for example different telephone and Internet packages.
-It is worth comparing.
-You can register or cancel a Telekom landline at "T-Punkte" (Telefone shops) which can be found in nearly every town.
+Apart from Deutsche Telekom there are now numerous other providers that might be more reasonable.
+Most firms offer various options and services, for example different telephone and internet packages, so it would be worth comparing offers.
+You can register or cancel a Telekom landline at "T-Punkte" (Telekom shops) which can be found in nearly every town.
 Charges for telephone calls vary significantly according to provider, time of day and distance.
 You can use cheaper providers on a call-by-call basis (by predialling a specific code) from private telephones.
 The differences may be substantial if you are phoning abroad.
 There are also a number of mobile providers offering different options and services.
 Most firms also have shops in the majority of large towns.
-Check on the length of the contract before you sign it.
+Check on the minimal length of a contract before signing it.

 - For domestic telephone numbers: 11833